-What Are The Different Types of Arthritis?
+What’s The Different Types of Arthritis?

 Around 200 conditions affecting joints, surrounding tissues, and other connective tissue can qualify as arthritis.
 But the two most common forms of arthritis include osteoarthritis and rheumatoid arthritis.
 Each type of arthritis produces different symptoms and requires different treatments.

 Osteoarthritis refers to the most prevalent joint condition in the USA.
 Symptomatic knee osteoarthritis affects around 10% of men and 13% of women over the age of 60 (Kidd, Langford, & Wodehouse, 2007).
 This condition often develops in people in their mid-40s or older and more common in women and people with a family history of the condition.
 Initially, osteoarthritis affects the smooth cartilage that covers the end of the joint.
 This causes the cartilage break down and makes mobility more difficult than normal, resulting in stiffness and discomfort.
 This ultimately results in the swelling and the formation of bony spurs, known as osteophytes.
 Osteoarthritis most commonly affects the joints of the hand, spikes, hips, and knees.